This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 We offer daily guided and self-guided walking tours of NYC.

-NYC Tourist Attraction Pass Discounts
+NYC Tourist Attraction Discount Passes

-These passes can save you up to 55% off the retail price by bundling together tickets to various tours and attractions.
+These passes can save you up to 55% off the retail price by bundling tickets to various tours and attractions.

 To find out if getting a tourist pass is right for you, our post, New York City Attraction Passes: Which One Is the Best to Buy will help you make that decision.